Shirley Armitage: Storylines

 Later that year, Curly enrolled in a business studies course at college.
-Shirley wasn't convinced it would be a good move as that would make Shirley the sole earner while he studied but she admired his ability and caused a stir at work by showing them Curly's essay on Mike making the machinists work in terrible Victorian conditions.
-Mike insisted Curly give it to him, threatening to sack Shirley otherwise.
+Shirley was not convinced it would be a good move as that would make her the sole earner while he studied but she admired his ability, and caused a stir at work by showing them Curly's essay on Mike making the machinists work in terrible Victorian conditions.
+Mike threatened to sack Shirley unless Curly gave him the essay.
 Curly's new career was to split the couple up.
 In April 1989, Shirley threw a surprise party to celebrate their first anniversary but Curly promptly threw everyone out as he had an important exam the next day.
 Shirley realised that Curly was too serious for her and decided to move back in with her parents.
 Desperate to stop Shirley leaving, Curly broke down and proposed marriage, promising to change, but Shirley knew that the relationship had run its course and left.

-Shirley left Baldwin's Casuals, a week after splitting up with Curly and moved to Gorton.
+Shirley left Baldwin's Casuals a week after splitting up with Curly and moved to Gorton.

+Reception

+Before becoming more prominent in 1988, viewers accused Shirley of being a "token" character for being a black woman who was not given as many storylines as other characters.
+Shirley's relationship with Curly was the second mixed race couple in Coronation Street's history.
+Because of this, both Lewis and Kennedy received hate mail.
+On this backlash, the soap's executive producer, Bill Podmore, stated: "Several viewers were disgusted that I could have sanctioned such a relationship; none of them had the courage to sign their letters, which speaks volumes."

+Marianna Manson from Closer Online put Shirley on her list of the most iconic black characters in British soap operas, writing, "Shirley is, of course, best known as the first Black character on a British soap.
+Introduced as recently as 1983, her arrival on the Street was groundbreaking but proved the TV industry at the time had a long way to go (and still does).
+For most of Shirley's time in Weatherfield she was in a relationship with Curly Watts, but broke his heart in 1989 before leaving the Street for good".

+Juliet Robeson from The Weekly Journal wrote that the character was "quietly in the background before she came out of herself and into her own strong, interesting character".
+Robeson also praised that Shirley "was neither politically aggressively 'black' not cautiously 'positive' white" and deemed Shirley "totally believable" and a "success".
+John Millar of the Daily Record reckoned Lewis "brought a dash of spice to Coronation Street... and made a man of Curly Watts."
+Of Shirley and Curly's romance, Neil Clements of the Daily Express quipped "that quirky love affair has woken up the more jaded Street fans who thought Hilda Ogden switched the lights off when she left."